St. Louis police union says it's lost faith in chief, asks governor to intervene

 ST. LOUIS — The union representing St. Louis' rank-and-file police officers this week asked Gov. Mike Parson to deploy the National Guard and other resources to the city, claiming officers have lost faith in police Chief John Hayden's response to violent demonstrators.

-The St. Louis Police Officers Association, in a letter sent Tuesday, asked Parson to put someone else in charge who has experience with tactical operations during protests, deploy the Missouri State Highway Patrol along with the National Guard, and ensure officers have enough equipment to protect themselves.
+The St. Louis Police Officers Association, in a letter sent Tuesday, asked Parson to put someone else in charge during protests who has experience with tactical operations, deploy the Missouri State Highway Patrol along with the National Guard, and ensure officers have enough equipment to protect themselves.

 "We have no confidence in this police chief and the only safe way for our police officers to respond to this civil disobedience going forward is for somebody else to be making command decisions," Jeff Roorda, business manager of the union, told the Post-Dispatch.